 If you and your doctor take a good look at your lifestyle, work and exercise habits, you’ll probably discover an activity that makes your symptoms worse.
 This means you’ll have to modify your activity or stop it completely, at least until healing the sacroiliac joint occurs.

 Moreover, other treatment modalities can include physical therapy and massage therapy.
 One of the goals of physical therapy is to help strengthen the muscles around the SI joint to provide more stability.

 Furthermore, in some cases, cold packs to your lower back just above the buttock area may help reduce the inflammation.
 Never apply cold directly to the skin.
 A bag of ice or frozen gel packs wrapped in a damp cloth works best.
 Try applying cold for 15 to 20 minutes every 8 to 12 hours.

 In some cases, adjustments to bone alignment by a chiropractic doctor may help relieve pain.
 Adjustments may also help improve the range of movement.
 Choosing a practitioner with experience in manual manipulation of the SI joint is critical.
 Ask for personal recommendations when seeking this kind of treatment.

 When conservative measures fail, your doctor might recommend medications for the treatment of SI joint dysfunction.
-The most common drugs used to treat sacroiliitis are the nonsteroidal anti-inflammatory class (NSAIDs).
+Moreover, the most common drugs used to treat sacroiliitis are the nonsteroidal anti-inflammatory class (NSAIDs).
 These include medications like ibuprofen and naproxen.
 Muscle relaxants like cyclobenzaprine might also be used.
-In more severe cases, corticosteroid pills or injections may be required.
+Moreover, in more severe cases, corticosteroid pills or injections may be required.

 This treatment is aimed at using heat to neutralize the nerve endings in the SI joint.
 It is a sort of nerve block procedure.
-Radiofrequency ablation works like this:
+Radiofrequency ablation for healing the sacroiliac joint works like this: